smoebot/Get-VirusTotalReport/README.md

 # Get-VirusTotalReport
-Powershell function to pull VirusTotal report, using a range of indicators.
+Powershell.
+Pull a VirusTotal report about an IOC, using a range of indicator types.

 Supports Domains, URLs, Hashes, and IP addresses